AskDwightHow.org 365/24/7

 I will ask a client, "What actions are you going to take that could move you toward the results that you want here?"

 More often than not, they don't answer my question.
 Instead, they respond by telling me other results they will need to get in order to get the final result.
-Their answer does not reduce to detailing what they will do that is totally in their control to do.
+Their answer does not reduce to detailing what they will do that is totally in their control.
 This is why they usually have a lot of difficulties:

-• They're putting "results first" in their mind; consequently, when they do take actions and they don't immediately get the desired results, they'll easily get frustrated, discouraged, and even give up.
+They're putting "results first" in their mind; consequently, when they do take action and they don't immediately get the desired results, they'll easily get frustrated, discouraged, and even give up.

 What is an action?

-An action is something that you have complete control over doing (or not doing), under normal and predicable background conditions.
+An action is something that you have complete control over doing (or not doing), under normal and predictable background conditions.

 Example: you can pick up the phone and dial Jim's number.